junxit/us-congress-bills-111/metadata.md

 - 2009-06-08 — Placed on the Union Calendar, Calendar No. 71.
 - 2009-06-08 — Reported by the Committee on Judiciary.
 H. Rept.
 111-139.
 - 2009-06-08 — Reported by the Committee on Judiciary.
 H. Rept.
 111-139.
+- 2009-06-09 — Considered under suspension of the rules. (consideration: CR H6330-6332)
+- 2009-06-09 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2344.
+- 2009-06-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-06-09 — Mr. Johnson (GA) moved to suspend the rules and pass the bill.
+- 2009-06-09 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6330)
+- 2009-06-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6330)